-Chapter 1 (sample) It's a Living
+Chapter 1 (sample)

-"We seek your appearance with all haste.
-Gray Star Tavern, Fallfell," was all the note said.
-The note came with three rings, one made of wood, one of iron, and one of stone.
+We seek your appearance with all haste.
+Gray Star Tavern, Fallfell, was all the note said.
+The note arrived with three rings, one made of wood, one of iron, and one of stone.

-Tomo was right about one thing, Fallfell is a long way to send for me.
-Why would someone send a message a hundreds of leagues to hire me?
+“I know.”
+Shar wondered, Why would someone send a message a thousand leagues to hire me?
 I'm good at what I do, yes, but not so great to be known throughout the lands.